 When Germany invaded Poland in 1939, Italy was in no way ready for an offensive war.
-However Mussolini desperately wanted to participate in the redrawing of the map of Europe and so overlooked the state of Italy's military-industrial complex in order to feed his ego.
+However, Mussolini desperately wanted to participate in the redrawing of the map of Europe and overlooked the state of Italy's military-industrial complex in order to feed his ego.
 Italian industrial power was a mere fraction of that of Britain, France or Germany and was not ready to produce the guns, ammunition, artillery, tanks, and trucks on the scale that was needed.
-At the beginning of the Italian entry into the war, its forces were equipped more in line with the First World War rather than the Second.
+When Italy entered the War in 1940, its forces were equipped more in line with the First World War, rather than the Second.

 (1/5) Dangerous Missions - Taranto - World War II.

-The Italian shipyards produced (or retrofitted) fast and well designed ships but they had the fatal flaws of being light in armor and without radar.
-To combat their shortcomings the Regia Marina created cheap but near suicidal craft such as Explosive Motor Boats and Il "Maiale", a two man human torpedo/mine - hardly the equipment to inspire confidence, but certainly an example of Italian bravery.
+The Italian shipyards produced (or retrofitted) fast and well designed ships, but they had the fatal flaws of being light in armor and without radar.
+To combat their shortcomings, the Regia Marina created cheap, but nearly suicidal craft such as Explosive Motor Boats and Il "Maiale", a two man human torpedo/mine - hardly the equipment to inspire confidence, but certainly an example of Italian bravery.

 Poor Willingness to Fight

-World War II was not met with enthusiasm but despair.
-It seemed that only Mussolini and his fascist cronies were the ones interested in war and so in 1940 Italy started out on the attempt to conquer the Mediterranean with troops that had no faith in their commanders or a desire to fight.
-The botched attempt to take over Greece was met with a fierce resistance from men fighting for their lives and homeland, which had only decades before been ruled by the Ottoman Turks for centuries.
-The Greek forces were ready to die for their freedom; the Italian forces had no such passion driving them to fight their best.
+In truth, Italy seemed uninterested in war from the start.
+The announcement of Italy's entrance in the War was not met with enthusiasm, but despair.
+It seemed that only Mussolini and his Fascist cronies were interested in fighting, and so in 1940 Italy started out on the attempt to conquer the Mediterranean with troops that had no faith in their commanders or a desire to fight.
+The botched attempt to take over Greece was met with a fierce resistance from men fighting for their lives and homeland: the Greeks were ready to die for their freedom; the Italians barely knew what they truly fought for.

 A willingness to fight and/or a desire to protect your homeland are two factors in warfare that should never be underestimated.
-History has countless examples of how these factors have turned the tide against vastly superior foes such as the Ancient Greeks defeating the mighty Persian Empire.
-More recently it has been shown that modern leaders often do not learn from the past, but are instead doomed to repeat these military blunders.
-The Soviet defeat in Afghanistan by the Mujahideen, the defeats in Vietnam for both France and the United States and the current situation in Iraq are all testaments to how a determined force, willing to fight and die can often turn the tables on what is considered the more powerful force.
+History has countless examples of how these factors have turned the tide against vastly superior foes, such as Ancient Greeks defeating the mighty Persian Empire.
+More recently, it has been shown that modern leaders often do not learn from the past, but are instead doomed to repeat these military blunders.
+The Soviet defeat in Afghanistan by the Mujahideen, the defeats in Vietnam for both France and the United States and the 2000s war in Iraq are all testaments to how a determined force, willing to fight and die, can often turn the table on what is considered the more powerful force.